csorianot/godmc_wiki/Analysis-of-selected-SNPs.md

 ./17b-run.sh 1
 ```

 The script will perform the meQTL analysis of the first batch of CpGs.
-It takes approximately 1 hour and 40 minutes for a sample size of 2000, and doesn't require large memory.
+It takes approximately 20 minutes for a sample size of 2000, and doesn't require large memory.

 Going through 1-300 sequentially could take some time so you can parallelise across a cluster or your server.